Stan Cornyn: Career

 He was awarded the Grammy Award for Best Album Notes in 1966 for Frank Sinatra's Strangers in the Night and again in 1967 for Sinatra at the Sands.
 He was nominated again in 1968 and 1969 for his work on Sinatra and Duke Ellington's Francis A. & Edward K. and Sinatra and Antônio Carlos Jobim's Francis Albert Sinatra & Antonio Carlos Jobim recordings, beaten both times by Johnny Cash.
 His work gained one additional nomination in 1974 for Sinatra's Ol' Blue Eyes Is Back.

 The literary qualities of his liner notes are discussed in A Storied Singer: Frank Sinatra as Literary Conceit in a chapter entitled "The Composition of Celebrity: Sinatra as Text in the Liner Notes of Stan Cornyn."

-He also co-authored the screenplay for Warner Bros.'
-1970 film The Phynx.
+He also co-authored the screenplay for the 1970 Warner Bros.' film The Phynx.

-In 1989, while heading Warner New Media, Cornyn introduced a new multimedia format called CD+Graphics, or CD+G. Stan also envisioned “The Whole Megillah.”
+In 1989, while heading Warner New Media, Cornyn introduced a new multimedia format called CD+Graphics, or CD+G. Stan also envisioned "The Whole Megillah."
 As a result, Stan's people at Warner New Media (WNM) built a Megillah Project demonstration system, which was widely viewed within Warner Communications, and resulted in patent 5161034.
-This patent was later linked to Time Warner’s DVD work.
-WNM also published several interactive multimedia Compact Discs, such as “How Computers Work” and “Desert Storm.”
+This patent was later linked to Time Warner's DVD work.
+WNM also published several interactive multimedia compact discs, such as "How Computers Work" and "Desert Storm."

 In 1991 he was asked to lead the short-lived computer games division of Media Vision, Inc., and was named executive vice-president and co-head of Media Vision Multimedia Publishing, heading its Westlake Village offices.

 Education

-Cornyn was a graduate of Monrovia High School, Pomona College, attended Yale Graduate School of Arts and Sciences, and received a Masters in Theatre from the University of California at Los Angeles in 1962.
+Cornyn was a graduate of Monrovia High School, Pomona College.
+He attended Yale Graduate School of Arts and Sciences and received a master's degree in Theatre from the University of California at Los Angeles in 1962.

 Family

 Cornyn was twice married.
-First, in 1965, to Gail MacCrystall, by whom he fathered son Christopher Cornyn; then again, in 1971, to Theadora Davitt, by whom he had son Tom Cornyn.
+First, in 1965, to Gail MacCrystall, with whom he fathered son Christopher Cornyn; then, in 1971, to Theadora Davitt, by whom he had son Tom Cornyn.

-Cornyn was nephew to William Cornyn, previously the chair of both the Department of Slavic Languages and Literature and the Russian Area Program at Yale University; and John Cornyn II, father to U.S. Senator John Cornyn III (R. TX).
+Cornyn was nephew to William Cornyn, previously the chair of both the Department of Slavic Languages and Literature and the Russian Area Program at Yale University; and John Cornyn II, who was the father of U.S. Senator John Cornyn III (R. TX).

-Cornyn lived in Carpinteria, California, with longtime companion Meg Barbour.
-He died on May 11, 2015 at his home in Carpinteria at the age of 81.
+Cornyn lived in Carpinteria, California, with his longtime companion Meg Barbour.
+He died at home on May 11, 2015, at the age of 81.